 - 1/2 cup seedless raspberry jam

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and extracts.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Flatten into a disk.
-Wrap in plastic wrap and refrigerate for 30 minutes.
+Wrap in plastic and refrigerate for 30 minutes.

 - On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a floured 2-in. round cookie cutter.

 - Place half of the circles on greased baking sheets.
-Place a 1 teaspoon of jam in the center of each circle; top with remaining circles and press edges lightly to seal.
+Place 1 teaspoon jam in the center of each circle; top with remaining circles and press edges lightly to seal.
 Use a toothpick to poke two small holes (resembling a vampire bite) in the top of each cookie.